demetreades/win10guide/README.md

 `sudo do-release-upgrade` for updating distribution version

-You can Update Ubuntu to `20.10` if you want
+You can Update Ubuntu to `20.10` if you want.

 <br>